 Whether you've never changed a diaper before or you're an old hand, don't worry -- you'll get plenty of practice with your new baby.
-WebMD offers a great slide show with step-by-step instructions and photos, or you can follow these steps:
+WebMD offers information, including a video with step-by-step instructions, or you can follow these steps:

 - Open up a new clean diaper and place the back half (the half with tabs on either side) under your baby.
 The top of the back half should come up to your baby's waist.
 (If your baby's dirty diaper is a big mess, you might want to lay a cloth, towel, or disposable pad under your baby instead of the clean diaper while you clean up your baby.)

 - Unfasten the tabs on the dirty diaper.
 To prevent them from sticking to your baby, fold them over.

 - Pull down the front half of the dirty diaper.
 If your baby is a boy, you might want to cover his penis with a clean cloth or another diaper so he doesn't pee on either of you.

 - If there's poop in the diaper, use the front half of the diaper to wipe the bulk of it off your baby's bottom.

 - Fold the dirty diaper in half under your baby, clean side up.
 (This provides a layer of protection between the clean diaper and your baby's unclean bottom.)
 To do this, you'll need to lift your baby's bottom off the table by grasping both ankles with one hand and gently lifting upward.